gonzalo-munillag/Blog/My_implementations/Global_sensitivity/README.md

 - How can (b) and (GDP) go together?
 The third-party can host a server to process real-time data.
 - Then, why does not the third party aggregate this real-time data and do (a) instead of (b)?
 It could, but because your dataset is ever-growing, you would need to compute sensitivities every time your dataset would change, which is in real-time, that can be computationally inefficient.
 - But still, you could do (a), right?
 You could, but you would have to release data over a defined period and release a synopsis aggregating these data.
 Thus, your service would not be as close to real-time anymore as it would be with (b).
 But definitively, it is a question to further investigate.
 - So what is the major benefit of (b)?
 You do not need to re-compute your sensitivities, the drawback is that if your domain of possible values is very large then your noise will be larger.
 In (a) your universe might not contain such wide possible ranges, so it benefits your accuracy.
-But you can also fine-tune your range in D_universe_b based on an older sample of D_release_b. **But definitively you would like to calculate your sensitivities in case b with an upper bound found theoretically, as finding it empirically is computationally expensive**
+But you can also fine-tune your range in D_universe_b based on an older sample of D_release_b. **But definitively you would like to calculate your sensitivities in case of (b) with an upper bound found theoretically, as finding it empirically is computationally expensive**
 - Mmm, and what if you do not know the full domain of your universe?
 That is indeed a good question.
 Well, then you will have to do some clipping to not get any surprises.
 E.g., if you defined your universe like D_universe_b = {'Age': [1, 2, ..., 99, 100]}, but you get a value in real-time like [122](https://en.wikipedia.org/wiki/List_of_the_verified_oldest_people), then you should do top-coding, 122->100, so you can include its value.
 Outliers and DP do not go well.
 You can protect them, but the cost would be too high (higher noise), and why would you do that?
 DP allows you to perform statistical queries, the mean or the sum would not be representative of the population if there are outliers in it.
 DP is used to learn from a population, not from outliers, if you would like to learn about outliers, then DP is not for you.

 ### Further clarification